Equilibrium in Functional Stochastic Games with Mean-Field Interaction: Introduction

 \section{Introduction}

-Large population stochastic games and their mean-field limits have attracted a considerable attention in the past decades since the pioneering work of \citet{LasryLions} and \citet*{huang2006large}, which was further developed by \citet{Bardi:2014ws, Gomes:2013up, Car-del-book,Lacker:2016tq,Feleqi:2013tq,Fischer:2017wc,Cardaliaguet-book}, among others.
-The tractability and convergence properties of this versatile class of interacting particle systems has applications in various research areas such as mathematical finance, economics, population modeling, and marketing (see, e.g., Chapter 1 of \cite{Car-del-book}).
+Large population stochastic games and their mean-field limits have attracted a considerable attention in the past decades since the pioneering work of \citet{LasryLions} and \citet*{huang2006large}, which was further developed by {\citet{Car-del-book,Car-del-book2}, \citet{Cardaliaguet-book,Fischer:2017wc}, among others.} The tractability and convergence properties of this versatile class of {models} has applications in various research areas such as mathematical finance, economics, population modeling, and marketing (see, e.g., Chapter 1 of \cite{Car-del-book}).
 One of the main challenges in the area of finite population stochastic games is to derive explicitly the Nash equilibrium of the system.
-Motivating examples from mathematical finance include price impact games with competition for liquidity between agents~\citep*{voss.19, DrapeauLuoSchiedXiong:19,EvangelistaThamsten:20,neuman2021trading,MK-M-N-2022}, systemic risk games introduced by \citet{CarmonaFouque,carmona2018systemic,fouque2018mean}, as well as optimal investment problems studied in~\citet{Lacker-Zariphopoulou, Lacker:2020aa}.
-In various important extensions of the aforementioned models it turns out that the state variables of the players and their objective functionals naturally depend on the entire trajectory of the controls.
-These generalizations give rise to infinite dimensional dynamic stochastic games.
-In such a setting, deriving a Nash equilibrium of the system is in general considered to be intractable, and solutions to such games only appear in very particular examples; see Section~\ref{sec:examples} for a comprehensive survey of such problems.
+Motivating examples from mathematical finance include price impact games with competition for liquidity between agents~\citep*{voss.19, DrapeauLuoSchiedXiong:19,EvangelistaThamsten:20,neuman2021trading,MK-M-N-2022}, systemic risk games introduced by \citet{carmona2013mean,carmona2018systemic,fouque2018mean}, as well as optimal investment problems studied in~\citet{Lacker-Zariphopoulou, Lacker:2020aa}.
+In various extensions of the aforementioned models it turns out that the state variables of the players and their objective functionals naturally depend on the entire trajectory of the controls.
+These generalizations give rise to infinite-dimensional dynamic stochastic games.
+In such a setting, deriving a Nash equilibrium of the system is in general considered to be intractable, and solutions to such games only appear in very particular examples; see Section~\ref{sec:examples} for a survey of such problems.